gkaf89/NCC-Trainings/Courses/docs/cuda/profiling.md

 ### Time measurement

-In CUDA, the execution time can be measure by using the cuda events.
+In CUDA, the execution time can be measured by using the cuda events.
 CUDA API events shall be created using `cudaEvent_t`, for example, `cudaEvent_t start, stop;`.
-And thereafter it can be initiated by `cudaEventCreate(&start)` for strat and similary for stop, it can be created as `cudaEventCreate(&stop)`.
+And thereafter, it can be initiated by `cudaEventCreate(&start)` for start and similarly for stop, it can be created as `cudaEventCreate(&stop)`.

 ???
 "CUDA API"